OpenDSA/OpenDSA/RST/en/Glossary.rst

    basic operation
-      Examples of basic operations include inserting a data item into the data structure, deleting a data item from the data structure, and finding a specified data item.
+      Examples of basic operations include inserting a data item into the data structure, deleting a :term:`data item` from the data structure, and finding a specified :term:`data item`.

    best case
       In algorithm analysis, the :term:`problem instance` from among